Profiterole: Outside of France

 Cream puffs have appeared on U.S. restaurant menus since at least 1851.
 The Wisconsin State Fair is known for its giant cream puffs.
 In Hawaii, coco puffs (not to be confused with Cocoa Puffs) made by Liliha Bakery are a popular dessert.
 They are filled with chocolate creme patissiere and topped with a frosting known as "chantilly" (similar to German chocolate cake sans coconut and nuts).

+Cream puffs were introduced to Japan by the early 20th century, and by the 21st century were so popular under the name Shu-cream that they were regarded as a Japanese dessert, even as the French origins were popularly understood.